-The system health and system ID indicator is located on the front panel of your system.
+The system health and system ID indicator is located on the left control panel of your system.

-Figure 60.
+Figure 84.
 System health and system ID indicator

-Table 32.
+Table 37.
 System health and system ID indicator codes

 System health and system ID indicator code Condition Solid blue Indicates that the system is turned on, system is healthy, and system ID mode is not active.
 Press the system health and system ID button to switch to system ID mode.
 Blinking blue Indicates that the system ID mode is active.
 Press the system health and system ID button to switch to system health mode.
 Solid amber Indicates that the system is in fail-safe mode.
 If the problem persists, see the Getting help section.
 Blinking amber Indicates that the system is experiencing a fault.
 Check the System Event Log for specific error messages.
-For information about the event and error messages generated by the system firmware and agents that monitor system components, see the Error Code Lookup page, at qrl.dell.com
+For information about the event and error messages generated by the system firmware and agents that monitor system components, see the Error Code Lookup page, at qrl.dell.com iDRAC Direct LED indicator codes